HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

    ```
    Now, the grader will be in sudo users list :)

 - Grader Login
    The connection request to access the server as grader user from a new terminal will be denied
-   due to authontication purpose that restrict user to user ssh key to connect th thye server.
+   due to authontication purpose that restrict user to use ssh key to connect the server.
    ```
    $ ssh grader@52.59.248.6 -p 2200
    grader@52.59.248.6: Permission denied (publickey).
    ```
    Switch to grader user from ubuntu main user using its password
    ```
-   $ su - grader
+   $ sudo su - grader
    ```
    Or change SSH authentication to enables password authentication on to login and then return it to the
    required configuration.

 - Create an SSH key
    For security purpose ssk key must be used to log into the server instance from the command line.
    for this an ssh key for the grader user is generated locally using ssh-keygen tool.
    Open a new local terminal and run ssh-keygen command, save the key in /.ssh/graderkey file in
    my home directory with passphrase: udacityuser.
    Read the key content using cat command for graderkey.pub file, and copy it.